sachagavino/nmgc-2.0/docs/source/inputoutput.rst

 The input files are the same as for the official version of Nautilus, except for a few differences.
 Whenever differences exist between the two version, they are mentioned and described below in each section.

-NMGC at minimum six inputs to be able to run.
-They are described in the following sections whose names are followed by ``(required)``.
+NMGC needs at minimum six input files to be able to run.
+If one of these six files are missing, the code will automatically stop.
+They are described below and their name is followed by ``(required)``.
 There are three additional optional input files that can be added.
-Wether or not you use these files will depend on your needs, which will be discussed in the following sections whose names are followed by ``(optional)``.
+Wether or not you use one or severals of these optional files will depend on your needs.